ember-learn/guides-source/guides/release/getting-started/quick-start.md

 Following these steps will help you get your site up and running in minutes:

-First you need to [sign up for a Netlify account](https://app.netlify.com/signup) account if you do not already have one:
+First you need to [sign up for a Netlify account](https://app.netlify.com/signup) if you do not already have one:

 ![deploying to Netlify](/images/quick-guide/netlify/create-netlify-account.png)